|Copyright © 2005– by|

 combinations - a sequence of planned moves designed to attain an objective by force.
 Some authors insist that sacrifice must be part of the definition, calling a sequence of moves without sacrifice a maneuver.
 Combinations can be simple or complex and are composed of one or more standard tactical motifs (see tactics.)

 compensation - the non-material (positional) factors a player hopes will make-up for loss or sacrifice of material.
-Examples might be gain of tempo, better development, a weakening of the opponent's pawn structure or gaining control of more space (see positional elements.)
+Examples might be gain of tempo, better development, the weakening of the opponent's pawn structure or gaining control of more space (see positional elements.)

-composition - the creation of chess studies and problems which can range from mundane material for instructional articles and books to the highest art form.
+composition - the creation of chess studies and problems which can range from mundane diagrams for instructional articles and books to the highest art form.
 There are international competitions and even titles awarded to chess enthusiasts who excel in this field (see also "cook", "puzzle," "solver.")

 compromised king-side - is when the original pawn wall in front of a castled king has been weakened through pawn exchanges, loss of a fianchettoed bishop or pawn advances.
 Castling king-side occurs much more frequently than queen-side castling; queen-side pawns can become compromised as well, plus the a-pawn and a1 (or a8) square are undefended after queenside castling.